-There, the girls inside will scoop out a generous portion of silica mud which you can then smooth all over your face, neck, and shoulders.
+There, the staff inside will scoop out a generous portion of silica mud and hand it to you, which you can then smooth all over your face, neck, and shoulders.

-There is also a girl who works at the lagoon making her way around the pool with a big bucket of the stuff, offering it up if you haven’t had a chance to make your way over the hub.
+There are also sometimes staff in the pool making their way around with a big bucket of the stuff, offering it up if you haven’t had a chance to make your way over the hub.

-It’s hard to see her in the mist and she has a large area to cover so if you’re dead a set on trying the mask I’d recommend going straight to the source.
+It can be hard to see them in the mist and they’ve got a large area to cover so if you’re dead set on trying the mask I’d recommend going straight to the source.
 (By the way, where was that job when I was a teenager?
 Bobbing around the Blue Lagoon on summer break answering questions and giving tourists scoops of mud.
 Yes please!)

-We then overheard one of the mud mask girls talking to another English speaking visitor and she said that the lagoon closed at 10:30.
-We were staying up all night in preparation for flying out at 6 a.m. so we had no place else to be and were hoping to stay a bit longer.
+We then overheard one of the mud mask girls talking to another English-speaking visitor and she said that the lagoon closed at 10:30.
+We were staying up all night in preparation for flying out at 6 a.m. so we had no place else to be so wanted to stay as long as possible.

 We lurked in the water until 10 p.m. and when no announcement was made for us to get out we kept hanging out.
 The crowds were gone and only a few people remained.
 I went back to the same girl to inquire about specifics and she told me that at 10:30 we must get out of the water and at 11:00 the entire facility closed.
 At 10:15, they made a single announcement — letting guests know there were only 15 minutes left before it was time to vacate the water.

 We got out at 10:25 and headed for the showers.
 They do close promptly at 11 p.m. so many staff members were already cleaning and organizing things after a day that must have included several thousand visitors.